Topic 2 of 35 — Your Place in the Learning Journey

 | Audio | A spoken summary of the topic introduction | For those who prefer listening to reading |

-Explore these Subtopics
+Explore These Subtopics

-How to Use This Guide
+How to Use These Guides

-A brief orientation to the 33 topics, how they are organized, and the best way to move through the material at your own pace.
+A brief orientation to the 35 topics, how they are organized, and the best way to move through the material at your own pace.

 Read more →Beginning Readers of the Bible